thoughtworks-jumpstart/guides/docs/backend-web-development/mongoose-testing.md

 In the example above, we make use of the mongodb-memory-server to automatically give us a fresh database in each test case.

 Without that library, another possible solution is to explicitly delete all data in the test database after each test finishes running.
 That's a bit tedious but still works.
 Here is a [sample project showing this approach](https://github.com/thoughtworks-jumpstart/express-blog-api-mongoose-and-tests).
 Check out the test cases in tests/integration-tests to see the sample tests.

+## Exercises

+Integrate mongoose into your testing for your song routes.